ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 INSERT INTO hobbies2 SELECT id, age, hobbies FROM file(hobbies.jsonl)
 ```

-In this case all columns in `SELECT` query are present in the table, so ClickHouse will use the structure from insertion table.
+In this case, all columns in the `SELECT` query are present in the table, so ClickHouse will use the structure from the insertion table.
-Note that it will work only for input formats that support reading subset of columns like JSONEachRow, TSKV, Parquet, etc. (so it won't work for example for TSV format).
+Note that it will work only for input formats that support reading a subset of columns like JSONEachRow, TSKV, Parquet, etc. (so it won't work for example for TSV format).

 **Example 3:**